 If you don't want folders automatically created, clear the Based on entity check box.

-If you have model-driven apps in Dynamics 365 and SharePoint Online, make sure the site is under the same Office 365 tenant as your Dynamics 365 environments.
+If you have customer engagement apps and SharePoint Online, make sure the site is under the same Microsoft 365 tenant as your Dynamics 365 environments.

 For more information on server-based integration, see Set up SharePoint integration.